SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cable Car from Union Square or Fisherman's Wharf

-They don't offer transfers, so you will have to pay if you hop off here and decide to hop back on to make your way along the route.
+They don't offer transfers, so you will have to pay if you hop off here and decide to hop back on to make your way along the route towards downtown.

 More Options from Fisherman's Wharf: The western side of Fisherman's Wharf is just a few blocks from Lombard Street San Francisco.
-In addition to taking the cable car, you can also walk.
+Rather than taking the cable car, you can walk.

-• Walk: If you decide to walk, your best option is to take either North Point or Bay to Leavenworth.
-This gets you to the bottom of Lombard -- but it's an easier walk than the steep hill on Hyde from the bay.
+• Walk: If you decide to walk, your best option is to take either North Point or Bay Street to Leavenworth.
+This gets you to the bottom of Lombard—but it's an easier walk than the steep hill on Hyde from the waterfront.
 When you arrive, you can then take the steps up Lombard to see the beautiful views at the top.

-From Union Square: If you are staying in Union Square, you can also either take the cable car, a taxi/Uber/Lyft or the bus.
+From Union Square: If you are coming from Union Square, you can either take a cable car, a bus, or a taxi/Uber/Lyft.

 • Bus: There are a few buses that get you within a couple of blocks of Lombard.
-Your first option is the 30 Stockton.
-Take this through North Beach to the Columbus and Lombard stop.
-You can also take the 45 Union bus.
-Get off at the Union and Leavenworth stop and walk up Leavenworth to Lombard.
-Both will take you about 20 to 25 minutes.
+Your first option is the 30-Stockton.
+Take this through North Beach to Columbus and Lombard.
+You can also take the 45-Union bus.
+Get off at Union and Leavenworth and walk up Leavenworth to Lombard.
+Either will take you about 20 to 25 minutes.

 • Taxi/Uber/Lyft: You can also take a cab over to Lombard from Union Square.
 This takes about 10 minutes and will cost around $15 to $20.
 You can then head down to North Beach to pick up another taxi for your return trip.